-- Represents estimated maximum Common Shares convertible pursuant to the Company's private placement of convertible debentures which closed October 22, 2015.
-Actual Common Shares issued may be impacted by the USD:CAD exchange rate, accrued interest payable and current trading price of the Company's Common Shares at conversion date. - Represents Common Shares issuable on conversion of outstanding principal amount of US\$4.4 million as of August 30, 2018.
+Represents estimated maximum Common Shares convertible pursuant to the Company's private placement of convertible debentures which closed October 22, 2015.
+Actual Common Shares issued may be impacted by the U.S. dollar to Canadian dollar exchange rate, accrued interest payable and current trading price of the Company's Common Shares at conversion date.

+Represents Common Shares issuable on conversion of outstanding principal amount of \$0.28 million as of September 3, 2019.